About Oregon spiders

 Spider bites are not common

-- If a spider did bite you, it may be a dry bite, meaning there is no venom
+- If a spider did bite you, it may be a dry bite, meaning there is no venom.

-- It may be a venomous bite and the amount of toxin will vary from spider to spider, even bites within the same species
+- If it is a venomous bite, the amount of toxin will vary from spider to spider, even within the same species.

-- Spider identification will help to determine what type of treatment is needed, primarily if the spider is identified as a black widow.
+- Spider identification may help to determine what type of treatment is needed, primarily if the spider is identified as a black widow.

 Myths, misconceptions, and superstitions about spiders